Toomas Vitsut

-Toomas Vitsut (born January 1, 1960) is an Estonian politician, the Chairman of the City Council of Tallinn since 2005.
+Toomas Vitsut (born 1 January 1960) is an Estonian politician, and as appointed chairman of the City Council of Tallinn in 2005.
 He is also the founder of the institutional round table for resolving the ethnic tensions caused by the conflict around controversial Bronze Soldier statue in Tallinn.
 Vitsut was born in Tallinn and belongs to the Estonian Centre Party.

 Bronze Soldier

 The decision of the Estonian government to remove the memorial and the remnants of the 13 Soviet soldiers to a military cemetery on the outskirts of Tallinn sparked off protest by the Russian-speaking population in Estonia at the end of April 2007.
 The protests of the defenders of the statue turned into riots with the police during the attempt to dismantle the memorial overnight.
 The Russian parliament threatened Estonia with trade sanctions and with breaking off diplomatic relations and pro-Putin activists picketed the Estonian embassy in Moscow.

 The Estonian daily Postimees quoted Toomas Vitsut on 4 July 2006 as follows: "The current situation, when the police constantly guards part of the city centre of Tallinn, is not normal.
 The declarations of some politicians who have supported the dismantling the statue and undigging the graves is the source of instability and uncertainty.
 Moving this statue needs the political consensus and the capital should be a lighthouse of the conciliation for the whole society."
 Vitsut proposed to convene the round table for resolving the ethnic conflict, which had to be consist of every part of the argument: his proposal was accepted and this assembly was made up.

 In the round table were represented all lobby groups of the Bronze Soldier topic: the veterans of the German and Soviet armies, a small group of Russophones Nochnoy Dozor (Night Watch), the Estonian nationalists, the representatives of Tallinn and Estonian Republic.
 As Vitsut lately remembered, this assembly was very quarrelsome: "The old veterans of both sides were calm and wanted to resolve this case quietly, trying together to find a new place for the statue.
-But the young politicians and political wannabes were furious and uncompromised - they tried to escale the conflict even more serious.
+But the young politicians and political wannabes were furious and uncompromised – they tried to escale the conflict even more serious.
 There were minority of the mindful voices and that business ended up involving the vandalism in Tallinn´s city-centre."